 With both parents at first taking turns to incubate and soon making ever more frequent fishing trips the colonies get busier and the chicks larger.
 Chicks grow very quickly and as soon as they are mobile it can be very entertaining, quite chubby, slightly ungainly, hungry juveniles chasing their parents for some more krill.

 Seals, skuas, petrels and penguins are all busy attending to their sub-adult young as the short Antarctic ‘summer’ will soon be over.
 Whales are ever present and as the season progresses they start to become more inquisitive (partially as they’ve been feeding for the last 2 months).

 The early season snow will slowly be lost at lower levels (fresh snow can fall at any time), only the peaks will remain snow-capped.
-This can mean trekking opportunities are increased and the weather will always determine what’s possible (safe).
+This can mean trekking opportunities from your Antarctic cruise from Australia are increased and the weather will always determine what’s possible (safe).
 Temperatures can vary significantly and over a very short period of time; if it’s sunny and the winds are lights (a relatively rare occurrence) it will be quite warm (10-15 degrees Celsius), if it’s cloudy and there are strong winds and snow it can feel bitterly cold (we’ll advise so you have appropriate clothing).